wavefrontHQ/docs/pages/doc/examine-usage-ingestion.md

 <tr>
 <td><strong>Time Above Contract Rate</strong>
 <p><strong><i>(Only for billable customers)</i></strong></p></td>
-<td>Shows the percentage of time in which you have exceeded your committed rate.
-If you exceed your committed rate for more than 5% of the hours of a given billing period, you will be billed your overage rate.</td>
+<td>Shows the percentage of time for which you have exceeded your committed rate.
+If you exceed your committed rate for more than 5% of the hours of a given billing period, you will be addtionally billed for your overage rate.</td>
 </tr>
 <tr>
 <td><strong>Average Usage for the Last Quarter</strong></td>